-Our Adult and Child family support services are still open, again supported by telehealth or video consultations, and we are slowly introducing face to face appointments too.
+Our Adult and Child family support services are still open, again supported by telehealth or video consultations.

 The IPU is operating as close to normal as possible with adaptations to the admission process which includes a COVID screening process to ensure patient and staff safety is maintained.

 We continue to provide our staff with high standard personal protection equipment to ensure all our staff, patients and visitors are kept safe, and should we need to barrier nurse patients we have adapted our bed allocation for suspected/confirmed cases of Covid-19.

 Families of current patients are being asked to help us reduce the risk of infection by wearing the provided PPE, following our new guidance for visiting and to maintain good hand hygiene procedures.
 We also ask anyone who is unwell or may have symptoms of COVID to not visit the Hospice until they are better.